4-U Electric & HVAC

 Cleaner air in a sealed Minnesota home

 Minnesota homes are tight by necessity: we heat half the year.
 Tight homes trap dust, dander, pollen, wildfire smoke, and VOCs from finishes and cleaning products.
-We install whole-home media filtration, HEPA bypass filtration, UV germicidal lights, and ERV ventilation that brings fresh air in without losing the heat you paid to make.
+We install whole-home media filtration, HEPA bypass filtration, UV germicidal lights, humidification controls, and ERV ventilation that brings fresh air in without losing the heat you paid to make.
+For older homes around Minneapolis, Robbinsdale, and Maple Grove, the right answer often starts with the return-air path and blower capacity, not the most expensive accessory.
+For newer sealed homes in Saint Michael, Elk River, and Monticello, ventilation and balanced filtration matter more because stale winter air can build up quickly when windows stay closed.

 HVAC Questions